 “I know that,” Perry replied, “I am given to understand that it is a fact Mr Lysaght never was intoxicated in his life.
 Unfortunately, I was; but thank God; I am a total abstainer now.”

-Good gestured banter continued between the hopeful politician and the lecturer, with Lysaght quipping that he would have liked to have had Perry as a customer during his 19 years as a drunkard, as he would have kept him a wealthy publican.
+Good gestured banter continued between the hopeful politician and the lecturer, with Lysaght quipping that he would have liked to have had the lecturer as a customer during Perry’s 19 years as a drunkard, as he would have made him wealthy.

-Another publican, John Brennan of the Hibernian Hotel in Crown Street, asked Perry why was liquor so un-Christian if Christ turned water into wine?
-Firmly with tongue in cheek, Perry shouted back that Christ was the first brewer of non-alcoholic wine.
+Another publican, John Brennan of the Hibernian Hotel in Crown Street, asked Perry why was liquor so “un-Christian” if Christ turned water into wine?
+Firmly with tongue in cheek, Perry shouted back that maybe Jesus Christ was the first brewer of non-alcoholic wine.

 The gathering and exchanges were lively, amusing, though good natured, and would have been an entertaining afternoon for the folk of Wollongong.